Mdromi/url_shortener/README.md

 ### Admin Features

 - **Dashboard**
-    - Show all registered users and guest users on a diagram.
+    - View diagrams displaying all registered users and guest users.
-    - Users Chart (Last 7 Days).
-    - All Links Views (Last 2 weeks).
+    - See a chart of user activity over the last 7 days.
+    - Track all links' views over the past 2 weeks.

-- **Users**
+- **Users Management**
-    - Show the list of all users.
-        - Display the total number of links created by each user.
+    - View a list of all users, along with the total number of links each user has created.
-    - View user profiles.
-        - Display basic information about the user.
-        - Show all links views for the last 2 weeks.
-        - Display all links created by the user.
+    - Access user profiles to see basic information, recent link views, and links created.
-        - Edit links as an admin.
+    - Edit links on behalf of users.
-    - Destroy or edit users and links.
+    - Delete or edit users and their links.

-- **Guest User**
+- **Guest Users**
-    - Show the list of all guest users.
+    - View a list of all guest users.
-    - Show their IP addresses.
+    - See the IP addresses associated with each guest user.

 ## Technologies Used